Niagara (The Office): Plot

 Jim Halpert and Pam Beesly head up to Niagara Falls for their wedding and the rest of the office follows them.
-Michael Scott and Dwight Schrute seek women to hook up with while Andy Bernard pursues Erin Hannon.
 Kevin Malone and Oscar Martinez meet Pam's sister Penny, who accidentally offends Oscar by thinking Kevin was his boyfriend Gil.
-Pam's mother Helene is visibly disturbed at the fact that her ex-husband, William, has come to the wedding with his new girlfriend who is half his own age.
+Pam's mother Helene is disturbed that her ex-husband, William, has come to the wedding with his new girlfriend who is half his age.

 Pam's grandmother Sylvia, known as "Meemaw", is a woman of conservative morals, so everyone is told not to mention Pam's pregnancy.
-At the rehearsal dinner, Jim gives a moving toast to his soon-to-be wife.
+At the rehearsal dinner, Jim gives a moving toast to his wife-to-be.
 However, he finishes by saying that everyone but Pam will drink to the toast "for obvious reasons".
 Meemaw questions this remark, and after fumbling through several weak excuses Jim finally admits that Pam is pregnant.
-Michael tries to fix the issue by saying they had "lots of consensual sex" but Meemaw remains offended.
-Meemaw then decides not to attend the wedding out of moral outrage.
-Michael later visits Meemaw in her hotel room.
-Despite his indelicate approach to the subject of sex, he establishes an instant rapport with Meemaw and convinces her to attend the wedding.
+Meemaw decides not to attend the wedding out of moral outrage.
+Michael Scott later visits Meemaw in her hotel room.
+Despite his indelicate approach to the subject of sex, he establishes a rapport with Meemaw and convinces her to attend the wedding.

-Andy hosts a dance party in his room later that night, with the office staff attending.
-Andy punctures his scrotum trying to do a split.
+Andy Bernard hosts a dance party in his room that night.
+He punctures his scrotum trying to do a split.
 The guests rouse Pam, the only sober person, to take him to the hospital.
-Pam reluctantly agrees, but Andy still whines throughout the drive to the hospital.
+Pam reluctantly agrees, but Andy still insults her throughout the drive.